 A risk assessment is a way of checking an employee’s driving history.
 If there are any issues, then the report highlights them.
 It benefits both you and the insurance company to identify these potential liabilities.
 Most of the time you can contact your insurer about an in-house risk assessment team.

 However, there are other outside parties you can hire as well.
-Alternatively, you can also compile your information on your fleet employees’ driving history.
+Alternatively, you can also compile information on your fleet employees’ driving history.
 If your company is safe than other companies, then you might be able to leverage that to your advantage.
 For more information on how to carry out driver assessments, make sure to check out our guide here.

-5. Single Out Accident-Prone Drivers
+5. Single Out Accident-Prone Drivers for Cost of Fleet Insurance

 Even the best driver can get in an accident now and then.
 However, that’s a big difference between an occasional claim and someone who’s accident-prone.
 If one of your drivers is getting into accidents every week, then it might be worth it to take them off your company insurance policy.